 In addition, many common word endings are pronounced differently.
 For example, the “-ung” that ends words such as die Richtung (direction) or die Kreuzung (crossing).
 In this case, these are pronounced [richtig] and [kreuzig].
 The –e at the end of some words also often falls away, which may be familiar to some speakers of dialects in Germany: Trees (Bäume) are [bäum], and people (Leute) are [leut].

 Another big difference from Hochdeutsch is the pronunciation of vowels, especially if a word contains a diphthong, or two vowels together.
 What you can still see in the written language, but isn’t pronounced aloud anymore in Hochdeutsch, has in some cases remained pronounced in Switzerland.
 For example, the word for love, Liebe, is pronounced [li-be] in Germany but [li-ebi] in Switzerland.
 However, in contrast to this, the word for house (Haus) is pronounced without the dipthong, [huus], in many Swiss dialects, as is the word for far, weit, which is pronounced [wiit].
 These particularities go back to Middle High German, which was spoken from around 1050 to 1350.

-According to a survey, many Swiss view Hochdeutsch more like a foreign language, and in many contexts of everyday life — with the exception of school lessons and some professions — primarily Schweizerdeutsch is used.
+According to a survey, many Swiss view Hochdeutsch more like a foreign language, and in many contexts of everyday life — with the exception of school lessons and some professions — they primarily speak Schweizerdeutsch.
 At the same time, this can also lead to communication problems, as Swiss from other regions of the country learn only Hochdeutsch in school, and no Swiss German dialects.
-As a result, in the professional environment it is English that is actually gaining wider use.
+As a result, in professional environments, it is English that is actually gaining wider use.
 With this come not only efforts to support the use of Hochdeutsch in Switzerland, but simultaneous fears that the dialects will be repressed.